nboierzyc/nboierzyc.github.io/_pages/about.md

 ---
 Hi, welcome to my homepage. <br>
 I am a forth year undergraduate student at Zhejiang University - University of Illinois Urbana Champaign Institute.
 During my university experience, I spent one year in CVNext Lab of Zhejiang University under the guidance of [Prof Gaoang Wang](https://cvnext.github.io/), and spent one another year in UIUC supervised by [Prof Yuxiong Wang](https://yxw.web.illinois.edu/).<br>
+Currently, I have been admitted by MSCS program and UIUC, and will work under supervision of Yuxiong Wang.
 You can find my CV [here](https://nboierzyc.github.io/files/CV.pdf)
 <br>